HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 This is the pattern for the host name: `<dx-deployment>-core-<n>.<dx-deployment>-core.<namespace>.svc.cluster.local`.

-The following example shows you how to replace the placeholder with the correct host name and port number:
+The following example shows you how to replace the placeholder with the correct hostname and port number:

 - Deployment name: `dx-deployment`
 - Namespace: `dxns`